articles

 Here are a few things to watch out for that are super easy to spot, once you know counterfeit cards are a phenomenon:

 • An extremely high HP number.
-The highest HP that an authentic Pokémon card can have as of July 2019 is 300.
+The highest HP that an authentic Pokémon card can have as of May 2024 is 340.
 So anything higher is fake.
 My kiddo was super bummed he couldn't clobber me with his HP 7000 Drilbur again.

 • Pokéball printed upside down.
 Look at the face of your card right-side up, then flip it over.
 The pokéball (red and white ball) on the back of the card should have the red side up.
 The one shown in the picture above has the white half on top, which means it's a fake!